valkey-io/valkey-doc/docs/interact/transactions.md

 array of replies, where every element is the reply of a single command in the transaction, in the same order the commands were issued.

-When a Redis connection is in the context of a `MULTI` request, all commands will reply with the string `QUEUED` (sent as a Status Reply from the point of view of the Redis protocol).
+When a Valkey connection is in the context of a `MULTI` request, all commands will reply with the string `QUEUED` (sent as a Status Reply from the point of view of the Valkey protocol).
 A queued command is simply scheduled for execution when `EXEC` is called.

 ## Errors inside a transaction